 Many people in Nigeria walk long distances to get water – which may not even be suitable for drinking.
 In rural areas, many drink from open streams, rivers, shallow wells and ponds.
 For example, the Idu community within the Federal Capital Territory.
 The people there drink from the same place as cows.
 It leaves them vulnerable to zoonotic diseases.
 And besides, open water streams and rivers are also vulnerable to pathogens in faeces whenever it rains.

 Lack of clean water and proper hygiene is mostly felt in the number of infectious diseases that are contracted, especially by children.
-Such diseases are cholera, diarrhea, polio, etc. These diseases can lead to death if they are not treated.
+Such diseases are cholera, diarrhoea, polio, etc. These diseases can lead to death if they are not treated.
 The cost of treating them can render one penniless.
-This is why the government has to take the right decisions by investing in WASH.
-The government should partner with private investors to expand access to water.
-It should also be made mandatory that houses should no longer be built without toilets, and every public facility should have them too.
+This is why the government has to make the right decisions by investing in WASH.
+A partnership with private investors to expand access to water. is mandatory to curb the water crisis across Nigeria.
+Houses should no longer be built without toilets, and every public facility should have toilets that are. properly maintained too.
 The National Action Plan developed by the Ministry of Water Resources should be enabled and the National Water Resource Bill should be passed.